-Backup Tape-Volume 3 contains the expanded error message files in the SSEXPMSG directory.
+Backup Tape-Volume 3 contains the expanded error message files in the .S\$EXPMSG directory.
 You need these files if you plan to use the Show Expanded Message (SEM) command or the question mark (?) to display explanations of messages appearing at your terminal.
-Backup Tape-Volume 3 also contains the text editable versions of the DNOS messages and SCI command procedures.
-(Refer to the DNOS System Programmer's Guide, part number 2270510-9701, for details about using the messages and SCI command procedures.)
+Backup Tape-Volume 3 also contains the texteditable versions of the DNOS messages and SCI command procedures.
+(Refer to the DNOS System Programmer's Guide, TI part number 2270510-9701, for details about using the messages and SCI command procedures.)

-If you want to use the DNOS expanded messages or if you want to modify DNOS for internationalization purposes, you need to restore Backup Tape-Volume 3 to a disk.
+If you want to use the DNOS expanded messages or if you want to modify DNOS for international purposes, you need to restore Backup Tape-Volume 3, to a disk.
 If you are not providing versions of DNOS in languages other than English, you can delete the .BATCH and .MESSAGES directories after you restore the tape.

-21. To restore Backup Tape-Volume 3 to a disk, perform the following steps.
-You can restore Backup Tape-Volume 3 to your new system disk if it is a 16 MB CD1400 or larger disk.
-Otherwise, use another disk of at least 5MB capacity for Backup Tape-Volume 3.
-Insert the disk in a drive and prepare it for use.
+- 21. To restore Backup Tape--Volume 3, to a disk, perform the following steps.
+You can restore Backup Tape--Volume 3, to your new system disk if it is a 16 megabyte CD1400 or larger disk.
+Otherwise, use another disk of at least 5 megabyte capacity for Backup Tape--Volume 3.
+Insert the disk in a drive and prepare it for use. - 22.
+Mount Backup Tape--Volume 3, on an available tape drive and prepare it for use.

-- 22. Mount Backup Tape-Volume 3 on an available tape drive and prepare it for use. - 23.
-Enter the RD command with the following responses:
+23. Enter the RD command with the following responses:

-SEQUENTIAL ACCESS NAME: MTxy
+SEQUENTIAL ACCESS NAME: MTx4